Yazz-01/sql-challenge/README.md

 1. Created a histogram to visualize the most common salary ranges for employees.

 2. Created a bar chart of average salary by title.

 3. Created an image file of your ERD.

-4. Created a .sql file of your table schemata.
+4. Created a .sql file of table schemata.

-5. Created a .sql file of your queries.
+5. Created a .sql file of queries.